domRiddle/ASF/IPC.md

 ## Client

 Communication with IPC server provided by ASF can be done via any web browser, including CLI utilities such as `curl`.
 Currently ASF supports only one type of communication - sending a command.
 In order to send a command to IPC, you should send `http://127.0.0.1:1242/IPC?command=` `GET` request, including your command in `command` argument.
-For example, **[http://127.0.0.1:1242/IPC?command=version](http://127.0.0.1:1242/IPC?command=version)**.
+For example, **[http://127.0.0.1:1242/IPC?command=version](http://127.0.0.1:1242/IPC?command=version)** or **[http://127.0.0.1:1242/IPC?command=status%20ASF](http://127.0.0.1:1242/IPC?command=status%20ASF)**.

 ASF expects that every command will have a structure of `<Command> (BotName) (ExtraArgs)`.
 Commands don't have to be prefixed by `!`, ASF prefixes them for you if needed (useful on Unix).
 ExtraArgs are optional, required by some commands (e.g. `redeem` one).